 When did these shifts occur and what do they tell us about potential future shifts?

 As an undergraduate student in the geological sciences, I worked amongst a team of researchers constructing paleoclimate cycles from oxygen isotope analysis of Pacific Ocean core foraminifera.
 As a result, I have a strong interest in and appreciation for understanding global cycles at long time scales.
 My interest in urbanization and agriculture evolved from my work with a nonprofit organization I cofounded dedicated to raising awareness of the global disparity in access to both education and health care.
-It is this work, centered mainly in South and Central Asia, which made clear for me the links between agriculture, urbanization, health, and poverty.
+It is this work, centered mainly in South and Central Asia, which made clear for me the links between agriculture, urbanization, health, and inequality.
 I also have worked in various agricultural settings, both in the US and abroad and have extensive practical farming experience.

 |M.E.Sc.||2014||Yale School of Forestry & Environmental Studies|